QuickBooks Blog

 Free cash flow (FCF) vs. net income: Differences and how to calculate

-One refers to profitability, whereas the other simply shows how available cash moves.
-Whereas a business’s net income is listed on an income statement, the FCF can be calculated using the company's income statement and balance sheet.
+One refers to profitability, while the other simply shows how available cash moves.
+A business’s net income is listed on an income statement, but free cash flow is calculated using the company’s income statement and balance sheet.

 Jump to: